tobiasvanderwerff/image-captioning/README.md

 # image-captioning
-This branch contains an alternative implementation of the image captioning system, implementing the system layed out the 2015 paper 'Show and Tell' by Vinyals et al. [2].
+This branch contains an alternative implementation of the image captioning system, implementing the system layed out in the 2015 paper 'Show and Tell' by Vinyals et al. [2].

 ## Installation